 Whether the intervals are 1 minute long, 30 seconds long, or even shorter bursts of energy at 20 seconds, you get to pick your speed.
 There is no right or wrong when it comes to your speed!
 Challenge yourself to pick a speed that feels good in your body but also challenges you!

 - – Block 2 Intervals

 - – 1 Minute Cool-Down

 Trainer Sam Cameranesi will lead you through the entire 30-minute walk run workout and she will motivate you every step of the way.
 HIIT training is very beneficial for your fitness training.
 Some of the benefits of HIIT training include reducing your chance of injury, increasing muscle strength and endurance, increasing running speed, and allows you to feel an intense endorphin rush.
-Yes – that thing called a “runner’s high” it’s a real thing!
+Yes, that thing called a “runner’s high” is a real thing!